bang-olufsen/create/Documentation/DesignGuidelines.md

 Beocreate 2 uses symbols for various purposes, such as for representing the different extensions in menus.
 These symbols should follow a consistent style.
 Examine and be inspired by the built-in symbols!

-- Use SVG format with a 23 x 23 pt canvas, but *always treat the last 1 pt around the edges as a non-drawable area*, i.e. the usable drawing area becomes 21 x 21 pt.
-This is to prevent "bleeding" of the symbol edges on certain platforms, because they are used as a mask and not a direct image.
+- Use SVG format with a 23 x 23 pt canvas, but the art on the canvas **must never exceed 21 x 21 pt.** This is to prevent "bleeding" of the symbol edges on certain platforms, because they are used as a mask and not a direct image.
 - Use 1 pt strokes with round end-caps and joins.
 - Use outlined shapes.
 Only create solid shapes when absolutely necessary to convey information (for example, the heart in Now Playing is solid when a track is a loved track).
 - Don't create coloured symbols.
 Beocreate 2 will change the colours of the icons as necessary (such as when switching from light to dark mode).
 You can save both black and white versions of the icon if needed.